glenhutson/BlackbaudCustomizations/Raiser's-Edge-NXT/README.md

 ## Page SKY Add-ins
 These render as full pages within the "shell" of Raiser's Edge NXT.
 See [PageSKYAddins](../All-In-One-SKYAddins%2BPowerAutomate/PageSKYAddIns.md) for more information.

+## Donor Portal SKY Add-ins
+These render as either call-to-action boxes on the home page of the Raiser's Edge NXT Donor Portal or additional tabs under "My Profile".
+Though there aren't specific pre-made content shortcuts for the Portal, items created as a "tile" will appear as tabs under My Profile.
+See [Donor Portal Extension Point](https://developer.blackbaud.com/skyapi/docs/addins/concepts/extension-points#donor-portal) for more information.

 ## Permissions
 All actions performed by a Flow are done under the user account of the person who _connected_ the flow, rather than the one viewing/running the flow.
 This means access to data/features will be based on the permissions of the one who setup/connected the flow.
 Typically, 'anyone' who has a login to Raiser's Edge NXT can connect and run a flow, though what they can do will be based on their Raiser's Edge NXT Permissions.